 Good to know: A wristband purchased on entry allows you unlimited access to rides all day.
 Because the park tends to be very busy during holidays and weekends and the queues are long, there is also a Speedy Pass available to buy.
 This holds your place in the queue (allowing you to use other rides) and then notifies you when it’s your turn to ride.

 TIP: Be sure to take a ride on Valhalla, one of the largest indoor rides in the world and an unforgettable experience.
 This ride – and a few others – involve getting wet, so bring a lightweight waterproof in your backpack.
 Plastic ponchos are available in the park but are very expensive!

 TIP: Be sure to check the Pleasure Beach website before your visit, as there are sometimes special events such as Late Night Riding, fireworks, or themed evenings for occasions like Halloween.

 6. Blackpool Beach

 Spend a day at the beach (just watch the tide!)

 One of the UK’s best beach resorts, Blackpool boasts an amazing 7 miles of clean, flat sand.
 When the sun is shining, the beach is perfect for everything from building sandcastles or paddling, to sunbathing and family games.

-On Central beach you will see Blackpool’s iconic donkeys, patiently waiting to give rides to children.
+On Central Beach you will see Blackpool’s iconic donkeys, patiently waiting to give rides to children.
 This is a tradition dating back to Victorian times, and the donkeys today still have Victorian names, which are displayed on their bridles.
 They are well cared for, with strict rules about the weight they are allowed to carry.

-As you walk north, the area of beach beyond the North Pier becomes much quieter.
+As you walk north, the area of the beach beyond the North Pier becomes much quieter.
 It’s a popular place for dog walkers (dogs are banned from the main beach between May and September).

 Good to know: There are no sunbeds or chairs to rent on the beach, so you will either need to bring your own or take a towel to sit on.